 Like any other country, Japan has rules and procedures restricting the entry of foreign food and drink products into its territory.
 Legitimate safety requirements, regulatory protectionism, custom duties - all stand as serious market entry barriers potential importers need to overcome.

-Getting to grips with foreign legislation can be particularly daunting, but importers have a duty to familiarize themselves with Japan’s food import regulations.
+Getting to grips with foreign legislation can be particularly daunting.
+But importers have a duty to familiarize themselves with Japan’s food import regulations.
 They are responsible for accurately declaring their imported products and must ensure they are in compliance with current applicable regulations.

-The balance between safety, trade and protectionism
+The balance between safety, trade, and protectionism

-Import regulations are also commonly used as a tool to balance the need for international trade cooperation and the promotion of domestic production and Japan is no exception.
+Import regulations are also commonly used to balance the need for international trade cooperation and the promotion of domestic production, and Japan is no exception.
 However, due to the country’s low food self-sufficiency rate, which dropped to 37% in 2018, Japan heavily relies on imported food products to keep its population fed.
 Consumers’ diversifying diets and bad production years open the doors to great opportunities for foreign entrants.
 Dependent on food import and showing a growing appetite for high-quality products, Japan's retail sector for food and beverages, one of the largest in Asia ($424 billion in sales for the year 2019), attracts exporters from all over the world.

 What is the Japanese legislative framework regulating food importations?

 Despite being a member of the World Trade Organization and the existence of bilateral trade treaties with other countries, Japan’s sanitary and phytosanitary standards, among the highest in the world, are one reason the country’s import regime creates a barrier to market entry for foreign food and beverage products.
-These standards, aimed at protecting human, animal or plant life or health, are in some aspect stricter than those required by international agreements.
+These standards, aimed at protecting human, animal, or plant life or health, are in some aspect stricter than those required by international agreements.

 Japanese legislative framework regulating food imports is based on the following laws: the Food Safety Basic Law, the Food Sanitation Law, the Health Promotion Law, the Japan Agricultural Standards Law, the Plant Protection Law, Domestic Animal Infectious Diseases Control Law, the Food Labeling Law, and finally, the Foreign Exchange and Foreign Trade Law.